The following professionals lent their expertise to this article:

 Key #3: Complete the Free Application for Federal Student Aid (FAFSA).

-Many scholarships require students to submit the FAFSA, a federal application used to demonstrate financial need.
-Explore EduMed’s FAFSA checklist, and then fill out this application well in advance of the deadline, often with a family member who can help you navigate your family’s financial situation.
-It’s also an annual application, meaning you’ll fill it out throughout your college career.
+Many scholarships require students to submit the FAFSA, the federal application used to demonstrate financial need.
+Explore EduMed’s FAFSA checklist, and then fill out the application well in advance of the deadline.

-Your essay is where your unique experience and motivation for applying to college can shine.
-Use storytelling, personal anecdotes, and concise language to demonstrate why you are a good candidate for a specific scholarship.
-Bonus points if you can tie it back to the scholarship’s values.
+Your essay or personal statement is the part of your application where you can really shine.
+Use storytelling, personal anecdotes, and concise language to demonstrate why you are right candidate to win the award.

 Key #5: Follow all instructions.